Updated: 4 days ago

-It’s the first week of the new reality...at home!
-For many of us, this means working remotely (often in close quarters with partners doing the same!), while kids are learning online (and pets are barking?)!
-As we write this, Judy has school age children at home who need help with adjusting to learning online and Linda has adult children returning from college who will need to reintegrate back into the household.
-With all of their laundry.
+It’s the one year anniversary of our new work reality.
+For many of us, this means working remotely or job searching (often in close quarters with partners doing the same!), while kids are learning online (and pets are barking?)!

 Women who work - remotely or on site, paid or volunteer - face a “second shift” later in the day.
 Whether it’s childcare, eldercare, or household responsibilities (shared or not), women often schedule their lives around these other roles.
 This is even more true during the current health crisis where women are trying to stay focused on their work while also attending to their care-related responsibilities.

-Picture making lunch, slacking a co-worker and teaching your nine year old how to log onto zoom.
+Picture making lunch, slacking a co-worker (or updating your resume), all while teaching your nine year-old how to log onto zoom.
 Not an easy feat!
-Adjusting to the new normal, with work + life + school intertwined, coupled with the general anxiety of the health crisis is enough to drive any of us insane.
+We may have adjusted to the new normal, with work + life + school intertwined, but it's taking a toll -- fueling anxiety, exhaustion and general stir-craziness.

-Breathe: We hold our breath when we are anxious.
+Breathe: We hold our breath when we are anxious or stressed.
 Sometimes when we’re working Linda will realize she’s been so focused that she’s forgetting to breathe!
-The first thing we need to do when we wake up is to do a deep balloon breath - breathe through our nose and expand our abdomen and then breathe out.
+The first thing we need to do when we wake up is to do a deep balloon breath -- breathe through our nose + expand our abdomen, then breathe out.
 If nothing else, breathing helps to release anxiety in the body that we hold without even realizing.

 Make a daily schedule: When working remotely or from home, it’s easy to get lost in the kitchen with ALL the snacks!
-Or to clean all the surfaces in the kitchen instead of emailing a new colleague for a phone or video chat.
-If you make a daily schedule with time blocks (exercise, cook, email, post to social media, spend time with partners, children, talk to friends and check in) there is more of a chance you’ll do it.
+Or to fold laundry instead of emailing a new colleague for a phone or video chat.
+If you make a daily schedule with time blocks (exercise, cook, email, post to social media, spend time with partners, children, talk to friends and check in) there's more of a chance you’ll do it.
 We stick to things more often when we write them down.

 Stay active: Being active can energize your work life now and boost your immune system.
 It also helps to have exercise during your day to give you mental focus.
 Now is the time to try out those yoga, pilates and HIIT apps that you’ve wanted to but didn’t make time for.

-Delegate to others in your household: You kids are home and they will be seeing in real time how you are trying to manage it all -- running a restaurant, a workspace and in some cases a school!
+Delegate to others in your household: You kids are home, and they've been seeing in real time how you're trying to manage it all -- running a restaurant, a workspace and in some cases a school!
 Enlist your children to be on board and take on more household responsibilities.
 It’s a way to role model that we all have to pitch in and take on some of the “second shift” work.
 It will also leave your kids and partner with new lifelong habits :)

-Reconnect: Now more than ever, Linda and I are reconnecting with women in our community to check in.
-We are also getting back in touch with our own support systems and networks as we adapt Evolve.
-Send your friends and colleagues an email, text asking them how they are doing.
-Reach out to friends and colleagues you know that might have a hard time coping due to being in between jobs, fearing job loss, or living alone and working freelance.
-Also reach out to women you consider professional mentors (or friends who have good career advice) and help them brainstorm ways to stay engaged in their work and also gain some ideas for yourself!
+Send your friends and colleagues an email or text asking them how they're doing.
+Focus especially on friends and colleagues you know that might have a hard time coping due to being in between jobs, fearing job loss, or living alone and working freelance.
+And reach out to women you consider professional mentors (or friends who have good career advice.) help Together, brainstorm ways to stay engaged in work and gain some ideas for yourself!